-Note 7-Uncertainty
+Note 8-Uncertainty

-In March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in the financial markets.
-The coronavirus outbreak and government responses are creating disruption to global supply chains and adversely impacting many industries.
+In March 2020, the World Health Organization declared the outbreak of a novel coronavirus ("COVID-19") as a global pandemic which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in the financial markets.
+The COVID-19 outbreak and government responses are creating disruption to global supply chains and adversely impacting many industries.
 The outbreak has caused a material, adverse impact on the economic and market conditions.
-The rapid development and fluidity of this situation precludes any prediction as to the ultimate material, adverse impact of the coronavirus outbreak.
+The rapid development and fluidity of this situation precludes any prediction as to the ultimate material, adverse impact of the COVID-19 outbreak.
 Nevertheless, the outbreak presents uncertainty and risk with respect to the Organization, its performance, and its financial results.